kmerchan/holbertonschool-zero_day/README.md

-This project is to practice my first push to GitHub for Holberton School Project on Day 0.# holbertonschool_zero-day
+This project is to practice my first push to GitHub for Holberton School Project on Day 0.